- What is the “operating status” of the university?

 Unfortunately, there are few options.
 However, we recommend that you contact the Office of the University Registrar to discuss various make-up options and availability of alternative lab spaces and times.

-When the university closes, all in-person and online instruction and advising is cancelled as required by Policy 8.2.
-If the university delays opening, any in-person or online classes scheduled prior to the late opening are cancelled.
+When a university campus (e.g. Ithaca, Geneva, Weill, Cornell Tech) closes, all in-person and online instruction and advising offered on that campus is cancelled as required by Policy 8.2.
+If the campus delays opening, any in-person or online classes scheduled prior to the late opening are cancelled.
+For cross-campus academic activities, the cancellation of such activities is determined by closures at the host campus.
+For example, if the Ithaca campus is closed due to inclement weather but Cornell Tech is not, students in Ithaca enrolled in courses taught at Cornell Tech would be expected to continue to participate remotely.

 If there is a change in the university’s operating status during the finals period, then on-campus and online exams will be postponed until the operating status returns to normal and will be rescheduled in consultation with the instructors.
 In the event of a delayed opening for the campus, exams will be held as scheduled for the portion of the day when the campus is open.
 The Office of the University Registrar will assist instructors, as needed, with rescheduling the exam or finding a classroom location once the University reopens.